afmsaif/Joint-self-supervised-and-supervised-training-for-speech-models/README.md

 If you find this code useful in your research, please consider citing our paper:

 @article{saif2024joint,
 title={Joint Unsupervised and Supervised Training for Automatic Speech Recognition via Bilevel Optimization}, author={Saif, AFM and Cui, Xiaodong and Shen, Han and Lu, Songtao and Kingsbury, Brian and Chen, Tianyi}, journal={arXiv preprint arXiv:2401.06980}, year={2024}
 }

 ## Acknowledgments

-This work was supported by the Rensselaer-IBM AI Research Collaboration, part of the IBM AI Horizons Network and cisco research grant.
+This work was supported by the Rensselaer-IBM AI Research Collaboration, part of the IBM AI Horizons Network and Cisco research grant.